MCMLXXXIV/PFO_Tools/README.md

 Goal/Plan
 =========

-I'll need to consume data from an xls spreadsheet.
+I'll need to consume data from an xlxs spreadsheet.
 I want to do this all in c/c++ but I can't find a library to do this.
 I spent two days trying to get libxls to work before I realized that it only works on .xls files, not .xlsx files - which is the requirement.